mastersign/mdproc/README.md

 # mdproc

-Extended Markdown processing based on pandoc, graphviz and others.
+Extended Markdown pre- and post-processing based on pandoc, graphviz and others.